-

 Blueberries

-In the world of cirrhosis management, blueberries are a non-negotiable staple.
+For liver health, blueberries are a staple.
 Their primary power lies in anthocyanins—the specific pigments that give them their deep blue hue.
 Research has shown that these compounds can actually slow down the development of liver lesions and inhibit the activation of "stellate cells," the cells responsible for producing scar tissue (fibrosis) in the liver.

 Papaya